vgribov/cv/generic.md

 in SKBIS I decided to try Qt and now thats my favourite GUI framework.
 I used it heavily during my work in UnIT and I was always able to achieve the required result in a very short time.
 In 2014 I got carried away with C++11.
-I've written a DHCPv6 server on pure C++11 using only STL and now I am looking for new opportunities to work with this wonderful language.
+I've written a DHCPv6 server on pure C++11 using only STL.
+Now I am working on a cross platform hypervisor based HMI system which is completely written on C++11.

 ## Scripting languages for testing and automation ##